-The Company's investment strategy is designed to deliver improvements in an efficient and cost-effective manner in order to improve the network's resilience by minimising the number of power cuts that occur, reducing the average number of customers affected by a power cut and providing a quicker restoration service in the event of a power cut.
+The Company's investment strategy is designed to deliver improvements in an efficient and cost-effective manner in order to improve the network's resilience by minimising the number of power cuts that occur.
+Reducing the average number of customers affected by a power cut and providing a quicker restoration service in the event of a power cut are key elements of the Company's operational strategy.

-The Company's Field Operations structure is designed to provide the best possible foundation for optimum operational performance and is based on seven individual business units for the operation of the network.
+The Company's Field Operations structure is designed to provide the best possible foundation for optimum operational performance and is based on seven individual business units.
 Those business units are Health and Safety, Network Operations, which provides the day-to-day and reactive management of the network, Service Delivery, which has responsibility for the control and management of the direct labour force, Network Repairs, which focuses on core repair activities, Connections Delivery, which undertakes customer-driven work, Programme Delivery, which includes primary engineering projects and technical services, and Operational Services, which includes supply chain management and training services.